ysawyers/syncifyy/README.md

 # Youtube-Sync

 ## Project Summary -
-This web app enables you to create an account and start a new lobby.
-Users can chat and watch youtube videos in real-time
+This web app allows you to watch videos in real-time with other users while chatting in a "Lobby".
+This was a really fun project to work on and it taught me a lot about websockets, using third-party API's, and developing REST API's.

 ## Screenshots -
 ![Register](https://i.imgur.com/wJMLMkF.png)